Trees for Missoula promotes a sustainable, equitable, climate resilient urban forest through education, advocacy, and community engagement.

 Our goal is to build and sustain an urban forest that benefits the Missoula community.
 To do this, we plant and prune trees, educate residents about the benefits of urban trees and tree care, and advocate for strong urban forest policy.

-To learn more about our efforts, visit our Programs page.
+To learn more about our efforts, visit our Volunteer Programs or Projects page.

 To subscribe to our email list, click here.
-To become a volunteer, click here.
+To volunteer, click here.
 To make a contribution, visit our Donate page.

 Amy Cilimburg (Climate Smart Missoula’s Executive Director), Karen Sippy (Former Executive Director of TFM) and Susan Teitelman (TMF Program Lead and Resilience Specialist, Climate Smart Missoula)